jszlenk/Page-with-Angular-and-NodeJS/README.md

 ![Foundation_Framework](https://img.shields.io/badge/Foundation_Framework-6.43-blue.svg)

-Responsive website at Node.js, Express with Motion UI and Stylus.
+Responsive and cached website at Node.js, Express with Motion UI and Stylus.
 A good template for building larger solutions, such as CMS, CRM only in JavaScript.

 ### Installation